liuzey/EECS738_Final/README.md

 As the attacker has no knowledge of the target domain, targeted attacks aiming at specific labels should be rather difficult and complex.
 In this project, we only perform untargeted attacks.
 Whenever an image correctly labelled by the model in a transfer phase gets misclassified after a trigger is attached, it is believed to be a successful attack.
 This may not be as fancy as targeted attacks, but follows 'no free lunch' principle in a tradeoff between attacker's ability and goals.

+## Transfer Learning

+## Backdoor Attacks

 ## Datasets
+* [Modified National Institute of Standards and Technology database (MNIST)](http://yann.lecun.com/exdb/mnist/).
+This is possibly one of the most commonly-used and simplest dataset in image tasks in machine learning, which combines with different images of hand-written digits.
+The sizes of training dataset and testing dataset are 60,000 and 10,000 each.
+Though the attached webpage link seems not to be working, the dataset can be directly accessed by package [python-mnist](https://github.com/sorki/python-mnist).
+Images and grey-scale with a size of 28\*28 each.
+Ten labels in total range from 0, 1, 2... to 9.
+* [The German Traffic Sign Recognition Benchmark (GTSRB)](https://benchmark.ini.rub.de/gtsrb_dataset.html).
+This is a more challenging dataset with images of traffic signs captured in real street views.
+Each image contains exactly one traffic sign, usually located right at the middle.
+There are 43 labels in total, representing different types of traffic signs, and more than 50,000 samples.
+Recognition of these signs is much more difficult and practically significant, as many of the signs have similar shapes and colors.
+* **MNIST-M**: Colorful MNIST handwritten digits images with diverse background.
+This serves as a close domain to MNIST in this project.
+* **CIFAR**:

 ## Environment Setup